Rodrigo Duterte: Public image

 Ardent supporters of Duterte have been labeled as "Diehard Duterte Supporters", alternatively known as "Digong Duterte Supporters", which shares the acronym with the Davao Death Squad (DDS).
 This label has been applied to the 16 million people who voted for him in the 2016 presidential election.

 Duterte developed a reputation as a "protector" and "savior" in his hometown of Davao City as mayor of the city for more than two decades.
 This is despite reports of death squads in the city.

-Duterte has been described as a populist, with his foul-mouthed remarks against the country's elite which positioned him as a "man of the people" as critical to his victory in the 2016 presidential election.
+Duterte has been described as a populist, with his foul-mouthed remarks against the country's elite which positioned him as a "man of the people" and was critical to his victory in the 2016 presidential election.
 He has also been compared to U.S. President Donald Trump for his rhetorical style.